 The key to a delicious Detroit style pizza is a light and fluffy dough crust.
-The recipe I’ve provided below is perfect for this, especially if you don’t have much experience making dough.
+The recipe I’ve provided below is perfect for this, especially if you don’t have much experience making homemade pizza dough.

 This recipe yields one (1) 500 gram dough ball which is just the right amount of dough for a large 10×14″ Detroit style pizza pan.
 If you’re using an 8×10″ pan, just divide the dough in half.

 If you’ve never made dough before, you’ll love this method.
 This is a no-knead recipe which means all you have to do is measure out the ingredients and mix them together.
 Time will take care of everything else so you don’t have worry about kneading it enough or getting your hands dirty, etc.

 You’ll also notice I recommend letting the dough proof in a rectangular plastic container.
 This is optional, any sized container will work, but it makes shaping the dough to fit a rectangular pizza pan much easier.
 When it’s ready you can simply turn it upside down into the pan.
 But always make sure you shape the dough into a ball after the final rise first.

 You can use this dough on the same day if you prefer, but I recommend cold-fermenting it for an additional 24 hours before using it.
 This will make the dough even lighter and fluffier, but it also means the dough won’t be ready to use for up to 48 hours so you’ll have to weigh the benefits based on how much time you have.

 You can use any kind of rectangular pan for this recipe but I really recommend using a pan intended for Detroit style pizza because they give you that perfectly crispy crust we’re all looking for.

 If you want to read a review of the pan I use and recommend, you can read it here.
 It’s only USD$39 and available for delivery right on Amazon.
 The Detroit style pizza making community loves this pan which is what turned me on to it.